 Place the cuttings in a shady location, keeping them warm and moist.
 You should notice new growth within a month, at which time you can gently tug on the cuttings to test their root establishment.
 Once significant rooting has occurred, they can be transplanted to their permanent locations.

 You can also propagate passion flowers by layering.
-This technique is usually performed in late summer by stripping the leaves from a small section of the stem and then bending it over, partially burying it in the soil.
+This technique is usually performed in late summer by stripping the leaves from a small stem section and then bending it over, partially burying it in the soil.
 Anchoring it in place with a small stone may be necessary.

 Water well, and within a month or so, it should begin rooting.
 However, you should keep the piece in place throughout fall and winter, removing it from the mother plant in spring for better results.

 - Back to genus Passiflora